|

 Adam" was attacked by an enemy submarine on 23rd March

-1917; in 1918 an In memoriam announcement noted that he
+1917; in 1918 an In Memoriam announcement noted that he

 was killed by "enemy shellfire".
 He was 63.
 He is commemorated on the Tower Hill

-memorial in London, United Kingdm.
+memorial in London, United Kingdom.

-"Lizzie" and spoke of "ever loving memory of my
+to live at Roseberry Terrace.
+After Daniel 's death she spoke of "ever loving memory of my

 dear husband" and stated that she was his "ever